nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/access/contact.md

 - As a contact is a sub-object of a `Person` the following additional rules apply:

     - fields (`First Name`, `Middle Name`, `Last Name` and `DOB`) or (`First Name`, `Last Name` and `DOB`) or (`First Name`, `Last Name`) must be unique. _checked in the listed order._

+When creating a contact, if an existing person is found that matches the persons details, it will not be re-created.
+The existing person will be linked to the new contact.